German minister defiant after court lifts 'Compact' ban – DW – 08/15/2024

 Faeser said Germany's Basic Law "expressly provides an instrument to ban organizations in order to protect democracy from enemies of the constitution."

-The "Compact" magazine had been classified as right-wing extremist publication by Germany's domestic intelligence agency.
+The "Compact" magazine had been classified as a right-wing extremist publication by Germany's domestic intelligence agency.

 Commenting on the Wednesday verdict, Faeser admitted the Interior Ministry had "lost in parts."
 However, she said the court's decision was "a completely normal process" under Germany's constitutional democracy.